-No. Assessment Sub-questions for assessment Score Section in question Application Form C1 Pro oject relevance 0-1-2-3-4-5 C1.1 How well is the need for the project justified?
-The project addresses common territorial challenges of the programme or a joint asset of the programme area - there is a real need for the project (well justified, reasonable, well explained). - C.2.1 and C.2.3 The project clearly contributes to a wider strategy on one or more policy levels (EU/national/regional).
+No. Assessment question Sub-questions for assessment Score Section in Application Form C1 Pro ject relevance 0-1-2-3-4-5 C1.1 How well is the need for the project justified?
+The project addresses common territorial challenges of the programme or a joint asset of the programme area - there is a real need for the project (well justified, reasonable, well explained).
+C.2.1 and C.2.3 The project clearly contributes to a wider strategy on one or more policy levels (EU/national/regional).
 C.2.5 C1.2 To what extent will the project contribute to the achievement of The project's overall objective clearly contributes to the achievement of the programme priority-specific objective.
-C.1 programme's objectives and indicators?
-The project's outputs clearly link to the programme output indicators and contribution to programme targets.
-How well are the selected target groups addressed by planned outputs and results?
-C.4 C2.4 The project's outputs enable or improve cooperation between institutions and target groups and/or strengthen mutual trust building. - C.5 C1.3 To what extent will project outputs have an impact beyond the project's The project's outputs have potential to become durable (in the sense that they bring people together and create favourable cooperation conditions) - if not, it is justified C.8.2 lifetime?
+C.1 programme's • The pro con indicators? • How add programme output indicators and contribution to programme targets.
+C.4 C2.4 The project's outputs enable or improve cooperation between institutions and target groups and/or strengthen mutual trust building.
+C.5 C1.3 To what extent will project outputs have an impact beyond the project's The project's outputs have potential to become durable (in the sense that they bring people together and create favourable cooperation conditions) - if not, it is justified.
+C.8.2 lifetime?
 The project's main outputs are applicable and replicable by other organisations/regions/countries outside of the current partnership- if not, it is justified.
-C.8.3 C1.4 To what extent is the project intervention logic • The project-specific objective is specific, realistic and achievable.
+C.8.3 C1.4 To what extent is the project intervention logic The project-specific objective is specific, realistic and achievable.
 C.4 Specific objective plausible?
 Proposed project outputs are needed to achieve project-specific objective.
+C.4 Output

-C.4 Output Project outputs and result that contribute to programme indicators are realistic (it is possible to achieve them with given resources - i.e., time, partners, budget - and they are realistic based on the quantification provided).
-C.4, C.5, C.6, D C1.5 What added value does the The importance of cooperation beyond borders for the topic addressed is clearly demonstrated.
-C.2.3 cooperation bring? lt cannot/only to some extent be without cooperation.
-C.2.3 for the p a clear benefit from cooperating roject partners/target project area/programme area.
+Project outputs and result that contribute to programme indicators are realistic (it is possible to achieve them with given resources - i.e., time, partners, budget - and they are realistic based on the quantification provided).
+C.4, C.5, C.6, D C1.5 What added value does the cooperation The importance of cooperation beyond borders for the topic addressed is clearly demonstrated.
+C.2.3 bring?
+The result cannot/only to some extent be achieved without cooperation.
+C.2.3 There is a clear benefit from cooperating for the project partners/target groups/project area/programme area.
 C.2.4